inbo/tutorials/content/tutorials/qgis_forms/index.md

         return f"A form field widget labeled {self.label}, stored under {self.parent}."
 ```

-This can be used to quickly add Answer 2 to the form.
+This can be used to quickly add Answer 2 to the form (patience, please, we will get to that).
 But maybe those should not be visible from the start.

 To control visibility, containers can help!